samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Again, run 15-20min up to Easy-Moderate, RPE 6 to warm up, then this week do 4
+> Again, run 15-20min up to Easy-Moderate, RPE6 to warm up, then this week do 4
-> Hard, RPE 9, 3-minute efforts, recovering again for 3 minutes after each; run
+> Hard, RPE9, 3-minute efforts, recovering again for 3 minutes after each; run
-> 10min Easy, RPE 4 to cool down for a total of about 50 minutes of running
+> 10min Easy, RPE4 to cool down for a total of about 50 minutes of running

 ### Thursday